 - Marketing and Sales Companies (producing sales and promotional material)

 - Graphic Departments (requires knowing InDesign, Illustrator, and Photoshop)

 Imagine, for example, you're working in a company and your boss needs a brochure by the end of the week.
 Although it might sound like a nightmare, it doesn’t have to be.

 That brochure can be done by the end of the week thanks to the best InDesign courses found online and InDesign's user-friendly interface.
 Earn your boss's trust, and maybe even a bonus!

 However, if you lack the time to read our complete guide on how to make a brochure, or even the time to take a course or watch video tutorials, you can always learn through working with a pre-made brochure template.

 One of the major advantages of using InDesign for creating your documents is that, unlike other solutions, InDesign has access to a huge selection of already-made, high-quality resources.

 For example, we've carefully gathered 100 best InDesign brochure templates and divided them into a few sections in order to make the entire selection process easier.
 So, if you had to create a brochure, you could actually download one of our templates, open it, and get the job done.

-Of course, you can find almost any imaginable type of InDesign template and use them to create your documents professionally and quickly.
+Of course, you can find almost any imaginable type of InDesign template such as newsletters, annual reports, business cards, resumes, and so much more and use them to create your documents professionally and quickly.

 A tool for digital and printed, personal and commercial purposes; Adobe InDesign will spark your creativity and allow you to create amazing documents in all sorts of formats.